salastro/salastro.github.io/content/posts/physics/area.md

 which is not a bad thing.
 We, as a society, should always recognize the difference in the correct points of view.
 It is possible, although hard, for us to accept the existence of different points of view.
-However, it is usually over one’s head to deeply release the contextual correctness of other ideas that you may — currently — disagree with.
+However, it is usually over one’s head to deeply realize the contextual correctness of other ideas that you may — currently — disagree with.